leechanwoo-kor/leechanwoo-kor.github.io/_posts/coursera/deep-learning-specialization/course05-sequence-model/README.md

 - Train a trigger word detection model and make predictions
 - Synthesize and process audio recordings to create train/dev datasets
 - Structure a speech recognition project

+## Transformer Network

+### 학습 목표

+- Create positional encodings to capture sequential relationships in data
+- Calculate scaled dot-product self-attention with word embeddings
+- Implement masked multi-head attention
+- Build and train a Transformer model
+- Fine-tune a pre-trained transformer model for Named Entity Recognition
+- Fine-tune a pre-trained transformer model for Question Answering
+- Im-plement a QA model in TensorFlow and PyTorch
+- Fine-tune a pre-trained transformer model to a custom dataset
+- Perform extractive Question Answering